cr0wned0ne/wwi318/README.md

 ### Preconditions and Installation
 The following preconditions are required to run this application:
 1. Tomcat running
-2. MySQL server running on port 3306 with username root, password start123
+2. MySQL server running on localhost port 3306 with username root, password start123

 Installation steps:
 1. Checkout this repository